andrew-d-miller/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+# Bonus (Option)

+1. Import the SQL database into Pandas
+2. Create a histogram to visualize the most common salary ranges for employees
+3. Create a bar chart of average salary by title

+# Epilogue
+* Search your ID number -- 499942